Lyapunov exponent in the Vicsek model: The Vicsek model

-In his model proposed in 1995 \cite{vicsek95}, Vicsek considers the motion of $N$ self-propelled particles with constant speed $v$ that move in the plane inside a square-shaped cell of size $L$ under periodic boundary conditions.
+In his model, proposed in 1995, Vicsek \cite{vicsek95} considers the motion of $N$ self-propelled particles with constant speed $v$ that move in the plane inside a square-shaped cell of size $L$ under periodic boundary conditions.
 Here, we follow the updating scheme of most studies of Vicsek-style models~\cite{ginelli2015, chate2008}, by taking

 where one can attribute to the velocity $\bfv_{\ell}$ a propagation angle $\theta_{\ell}$.
 In the Vicsek model, the self-propelled particles line up with their neighbors within an interaction distance, usually taken as a standard distance unit.
-The advance angle $\theta_\ell$ of the particles evolves by consulting their neighbors, within the cooperation radius, according to the dynamical rule
+The advance angle $\theta_\ell$ of the particles evolves by consulting those of their neighbors within the cooperation radius, according to the dynamical rule

-The term $\langle \theta_\ell(t) \rangle_r$ is related to local alignment mechanisms and denotes the average direction of the velocities of particles being in the neighborhood of the particle $\ell$, including the particle itself.
-The index $r$ labels all particles inside the interaction range of the particle~$\ell$.
-The contribution $\Delta \theta_\ell$ plays the role of a noise in this model.
-It assumes random values uniformly distributed in the interval $\Delta \theta_\ell \in [-\eta/2, \eta/2]$, where the control parameter of the system $\eta$ is the noise amplitude.
+The term $\langle \theta_\ell(t) \rangle_r$ is related to local alignment mechanisms and denotes the average direction of the velocities of particles in the neighborhood of particle $\ell$, including the particle itself.
+The index $r$ labels all particles inside the interaction range of particle~$\ell$.
+The contribution $\Delta \theta_\ell$ plays the role of noise in this model.
+It assumes random values uniformly distributed in the interval $\Delta \theta_\ell \in [-\eta/2, \eta/2]$, where the control parameter of the system $\eta$ is the amplitude of the noise.